Subtitle

 Intro

-Music is a well-established and beloved tradition at UW-Eau Claire, and our experienced faculty members are excited to help shape your musical knowledge and skills in a variety of formats.
+Music at UW-Eau Claire is a well-established and beloved tradition.
+Our undergraduate-focused department provides personalized mentorship by accomplished, globally recognized faculty who are excited to help shape your musical knowledge and skills in a variety of formats.

 Our applied wind, brass, percussion, composition, piano, string, and voice studios are competitive and require an audition to gain personal access to one-on-one training in your musical focus.